evilmartians/oklch-picker/README.md

    pnpm start
    ```

-We recommend to install Prettier and EditorConfig plugins to your text editor.
+We recommend installing Prettier and EditorConfig plugins to your text editor.